Oleksiy-Zhukov/Kaggle-Competitions/PS/S3E13/README.md

 Please ensure you have installed the specified versions of these libraries before running the notebook.

 *Note*:
-In the import section, we suppress warnings to ensure a clean output during the notebook execution.
+In the import section, I suppress warnings to ensure a clean output during the notebook execution.
 Additionally, you may notice that some libraries are imported but not explicitly used in the provided notebook content.
 These imports may have been used in other parts of the notebook, such as commented-out code or code blocks removed from the provided content.

 ### 2. Basic EDA
-We performed Exploratory Data Analysis (EDA) to gain insights into the dataset's characteristics.
+Performed Exploratory Data Analysis (EDA) to gain insights into the dataset's characteristics.
 This involved visualizing distributions, examining feature correlations, and identifying potential outliers.

 <img src="https://github.com/Oleksiy-Zhukov/Kaggle-Competitions/assets/75014961/354066db-9bc8-4342-96c0-8b1667db13c2">

 ### 3. Feature Engineering
 The Feature Engineering phase aimed to prepare the data for model building.
-We created new features, handled missing values, and preprocessed the dataset to enhance model performance.
+I created new features, handled missing values, and preprocessed the dataset to enhance model performance.

 ```python
 # Implementing features